JavaDogs/cws-website/_posts/2018-06-01-security_features.markdown

 title: Security Features
 description: |
 ---
-As CWS is written purely in Java 8 / Java EE 7.
+CWS is written purely in Java 8 / Java EE 7.
 It is thus only relying on the very solid Java Server components, which is frequently seeing security updates.
 By not relying on anything else, the security problems have been minimized.